DouwMarx/constitutional_sensitivities_of_preference_models/docs/index.md

     It is reasonable to expect that there might be some overlap in for example helplessness and harmlessness.
     * The method can be dangerous, since it could be used to remove properties that make models good for society.
     * The model that was used to perturb the promps was allready alligned, the perturbation is possibly not just usefull, but possibly also has its own ethical principles baked in of which kinds of perturbations are allowable.

+   * The sensitivity analysis assumes independence of input features (presence of one constitutional principle does not affect the presence of another).
+This may not hold in practice, as some principles may be closely related.

 ### **Optional: Future work**